+Bittersweet.
 It’s a word that has become overused – especially by parents – it has in many ways lost its impact.
-I’m as guilty as anybody; but it is so much more convenient to respond with ‘bittersweet’ when people ask how I am feeling about sending my first child off to kindergarten, than it would be to answer more candidly by saying I’m scared out of my wits, heartbroken and celebratory all at the same time.
+I’m as guilty as anybody; but it is so much more convenient to respond with ‘bittersweet’ when people ask how I am feeling about my first child starting kindergarten, than it would be to answer more candidly by saying I’m scared out of my wits, heartbroken and celebratory all at the same time.

 Our first babies mean so much to us.
 The first five years of my son’s life have been incredibly rewarding, challenging, and transformational for our entire family.